greduan/domain-container/SPEC.md

   models, are exactly the same.
 - There is a `domain-parser` middleware, which sets the `req.subdomainName` variable to `foo` or `bar` in this scenario.
-- Right after there is a `models-wrapper` middleware, which has logic somewhat like the following:
+- Right after there is a `domain-container` middleware, which has logic somewhat like the following:

   ```javascript